Black Swan Events, might be interesting to you. Maybe you don’t know about them or you are thinking about them. You maybe have a questions about them.

 - World War I.

-Black swan events usually don’t end well, but that’s not always the case (ask the black swans of Australia, who seem to be doing quite well these days and have branched out to other parts of the world over the years).
-However, a black swan event is almost always bad news when it comes to money and finance.
+This event usually doesn’t end well, but that’s not always the case (ask the black swans of Australia, who seem to be doing quite well these days and have branched out to other parts of the world over the years).
+However this isn’t always the case.
+You should learn black swan risk management to make sure you stay on the safe side.

 How Black Swan Events Impact the Financial Market